gergelyszerovay-old/nuxt-secret-app-vue/README.md

 **API specification**

-I use the OpenAPI 3 standard to [specify the API.](https://github.com/gergelyszerovay/nuxt-secret-app/blob/master/server/api.yaml).
+I use the OpenAPI 3 standard to [specify the API](https://github.com/gergelyszerovay/nuxt-secret-app/blob/master/server/api.yaml).
 The app validates the specification and the request/response data with the *express-openapi-validator* package.

 **Cryptography**

 The app stores the secret texts encrypted in its database.

 When the app stores a new secret, it calculates the SHA256 hash of it.
-It uses this hash, and an initialization vector (IV) to encrypt the secret text with the AES256 CBC algorithm.
+It uses this hash (as password), and an initialization vector (IV) to encrypt the secret text with the AES256 CBC algorithm.

-The app doesn't store this hash in the database, instead it calculates a second SHA256 hash from it and stores that second one.
+The app doesn't store this hash in the database, instead it calculates a second SHA256 hash from it, and stores that second one.

 So if the database gets compromised, the attacker won’t be able to decode the secret texts.

-When the user tries to read a secret, she/he first provides the hash of it, and then the app calculates the second hash from it, then looks up this second hash from the database.
+When the user tries to read a secret, she/he first provides the hash of it, and then the app calculates the second hash from it, then looks up this second hash in the database.

 **Database**